 Step 5: Test the Motor

-After you have completed the wiring, you should test the motor to make sure that it is working properly.
-You can do this by turning on the power and observing the motor’s operation.
-If the motor does not start or runs slowly, you may need to check the wiring and make sure that all connections are tight and secure.
+Before you replace the cover and turn on the power, you should test the motor to make sure it is working properly.
+This can be done by turning on the device and observing the motor.
+If the motor is not working properly, you may need to check the wiring or replace the motor.